 1890 Fingerprinting Nature magazine published the first article to advocate the use of fingerprinting.

-1795 First U.S. extradition treaty with a foreign country The Jay Treaty - signed with Great Britain in 1794 - is signed by Pres Washington.
+1795 First U.S. Extradition Treaty with a Foreign Country The Jay Treaty - signed with Great Britain in 1794 - is signed by U.S. President Washington.

 1793 Cotton gin is invented by Eli Whitney.